Roads Top Banner.

 (For ideas on what is really needed, and how it could be funded, see the Enough Stick, How About Some Carrot page).

-See caption for picture information.
+'No parking' sign also points towards where parking is allowed.
 Road signs pointing to location of nearest parking facilities - for cars, lorries and coaches.

 A major source of annoyance comes when vehicles park at bus stops.
 Frequently this results in the bus having to block the rest of the traffic flow, which means that all road users end up suffering delay and frustration.
 A car parked at a trolleybus stop in Salzburg, Austria being towed away.
 A 'fine' solution - both for the bus passengers who can now board the bus without walking into the roadway - and for the car owner too.